Ohdele/WebApp-Vuln-Assessment/README.md

 **Objective:** Test for and successfully exploit three key vulnerabilities (SQL Injection, Local File Inclusion, and File Upload) on the DVWA application to confirm compromise.

 [View Commands and Outputs in phase4_log.txt]

+---

+## Phase 5: Post-Exploitation and Privilege Escalation

+**Objective:** Escalate privileges from the compromised web user (`www-data`) to the system administrator (root) by exploiting local vulnerabilities.

+[View Commands and Outputs in phase5_log.txt]